MrGreensWorkshop/google_samba-documents-provider/README.md

+# feature
+- Mounted smb list which allows you to unmount the smb by taping.

 # Samba Documents Provider
 ## Overview
 This is an Android app that extends the built in File Manager to support connecting to SMB